nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/GWAS-in-the-cloud/download_accessAWS.md

 The information you will need lives on the [AWS page that lists your active instances](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:).

-* On this webpage, select your instance of interest and click the "Connect" button on the top of the page.
+* On this webpage, select your instance of interest and click <span class="highlight_txt">Connect</span> on the top of the page.

 ![](./images-gwas/GWAS_General_publicDNS.png "Connect to instance button")